On this page

 - Information about the Long Service Benefits Portability Act 2018

-From 1 July 2019, Victorians working in contract cleaning, security and community services can start building up long service benefits as part of the Long Service Benefits Portability Act 2018 (PDF).
+From 1 July 2019, Victorians working in contract cleaning, security and community services can start building up long service benefits as part of the Long Service Benefits Portability Act 2018.

-From 1 January 2020, additional community services roles will be included in the Scheme as detailed in the Long Service Benefits Portability Regulations 2019 (PDF).
+From 1 January 2020, additional community services roles such as NDIS services providers and Early Childhood services have been include included in the Scheme as detailed in the Long Service Benefits Portability Interim Regulations 2019.

 From 1 July 2019, businesses who employ workers in roles covered by the Portable Long Service Scheme must Register as an Employer with the Portable Long Service Authority.

-This can be done online at the Portable Long Service Leave Authority website.
+This can be done online at the Portable Long Service Leave Authority registration.

 The quarterly return will include information about: